-For the Office of Admission, please send your completed application, \$30 application fee (for first time applicants), and official transcripts and official GRE scores and TOEFL scores (international applicants) to the Office of Admission.
+For the Office of Admission, please send your completed application, \$30 application fee (for first time applicants), and official transcripts and official TOEFL scores (international applicants) to the Office of Admission.
 201 Criser Hall, PO Box 114000, Gainesville Fl 32611-4000.
-If sending by fed ex or ups,
+If sending by fed ex or ups, use S201.
+For the department, the required documents can be uploaded on the online application.
+The three required letters of recommendation can also be sent through the online system.